Chile Data Center Cooling Market Size and Share

 Chile Data Center Cooling Market Analysis by Mordor Intelligence

-The Chile data center cooling market is valued at USD 0.04 billion in 2025 and is forecast to reach USD 0.10 billion by 2030, advancing at a 19% CAGR.
+The Chile data center cooling market was valued at USD 40 million in 2025 and estimated to grow from USD 47.45 million in 2026 to reach USD 111.55 million by 2031, at a CAGR of 18.62% during the forecast period (2026-2031).
 Robust cloud and AI investments, led by Amazon’s USD 4 billion infrastructure pledge, underpin this expansion.
 Liquid-cooling adoption is accelerating as rack densities climb toward 40–60 kW, yet air-based systems still dominate day-to-day operations.
 Government incentives for 100% renewable electricity and tax breaks in Santiago further stimulate demand for efficient thermal management, while tightening water-use rules push operators to closed-loop or waterless cooling designs.
-Consolidation among suppliers—exemplified by Schneider Electric’s USD 850 million Motivair purchase—highlights a race to secure liquid-cooling capability
+Consolidation among suppliers-exemplified by Schneider Electric’s USD 850 million Motivair purchase-highlights a race to secure liquid-cooling capability

 Key Report Takeaways